- 119-7-D

 A close-up image of a sea urchin on a spear, a boat engine in the background.
 According to the documentation included with the filmstrip, the description of the image states "Tuut-suup, or sea urchins, are a common food in Kyuquot, available year round.
 Some people eat them every day.
 They are different colors and sizes and are easily speared at low tide."

-Speaking to Memory, text panels
+Speaking to memory

 Subseries consists of records relating to research on residential schools that led to the production of the exhibit Speaking to Memory: Images and Voices from St. Michael's Residential School, held at the Museum of Anthropology, UBC.